 For that second sentence, a skeptical reader might want to read or listen to two talks by Maciej Cegłowski, founder of pinboard, a social bookmarking service who is very concerned indeed about the unholy nexus between advertising and invading everyone's privacy.
 His talks on The Web Obesity Crisis and The Internet With a Human Face explains the basics and gives non-trivial arguments that part of what the online advertising market is is a speculative bubble.
 The third sentence doesn't need much comment, except to say that Zuboff's book is also an important and hard hitting study in many ways.
 Her approach still begs important questions, but they probably seem so primarily to a person who does not see capitalism as the only possible way to organize the distribution of work and goods.

 Okay, now let's consider the fourth sentence, a long, semi-colon delineated one that probably should have been a bulleted list.
 Note that two of them are about insurance companies that have developed into perverse incentive machines to avoid pay outs to the people who hold insurance with them or else to refuse insurance to those considered high risk.
 By rights it makes sense for an insurance company or cooperative to endeavour to even out the general risk level its policies carry, so that a disaster or big pay out won't sink the entire outfit and do harm to other policy holders.
 That's just not where things land in late stage capitalism where everything is pushed into exploitation mode.
 But these are laid out as if it is reasonable to expect to delve deeper and deeper into people's private data for supposedly "fine-grained" fee calculations.
-Considering that most law enforcement bodies started out as slave patrols and vigilante militias, on top of the well documented record of prosecutorial misconduct in canada and the united states, we can but hope they could be trusted with dna data when they collect it during an investigation from people under genuine suspicion of wrongdoing.
+Considering that most law enforcement bodies in north america started out as slave patrols and vigilante militias, on top of the well documented record of prosecutorial misconduct in canada and the united states, we can but hope they could be trusted with dna data when they collect it during an investigation from people under genuine suspicion of wrongdoing.
 The last I heard, there is legal means in both countries to access specific records in the case of a criminal investigation.
 Not whole genealogy databases, but specific records for the purpose of an official criminal investigation.

 However, it's the last element that I found most disturbing, enough that I am going to requote it here for emphasis, "advertisers need customers' data to create effective messages that yield brand loyalty and repeat business."
 The only way advertisers could need data for this sort of purpose is if the product they sell is such garbage that nobody would keep buying it after their first unfortunate encounter.
 The only way to win loyalty and repeat business is to meet an actual desire or need that a person has.
 The difficulty of course is that people don't have infinite needs, and the assumption of advertisers and capitalists more generally is that some way, somehow, it must be possible to make profit increase infinitely.
 This is the exploitation version of a perpetual motion machine, not an actual "need" at all.